rom100main/Obsidian-Bookmarks-Browser-Extension/README.md

 - Customize the template for your bookmark notes.

 ## ⚙️ Setup

-1. **Install the Extension**: Add the Obsidian Bookmarks extension to your Firefox browser.
-2. **Configure Options**: Go to the add-on options page in Firefox's Add-ons tab and set the vault name, folder name, file name template, and note template.
+On the welcome page (or in the extension settings), set the right vault name and you are ready to go!

 ## 💡 Tips